ptrckqn/scope-website/src/pages/project.md

 1. We will first ask you to read and complete our consent process, then complete a number of brief online questionnaires (Part 1).
 2. We will also schedule to complete a phone interview (Part 2) with you during which a researcher will ask about your general mood, daily functioning, and mental health status.
 This interview is brief, and should take no more than 5 to 20 minutes of your time.
 Based on your responses on the questionnaires and phone interview, we will determine whether or not you are eligible to continue with the study.
 3. If deemed eligible, you will receive access to the 7-week online self-directed Self-Compassion Reflection Program (Part 3).
 The program is made up of 7 modules, and you will receive one module each week for 7 weeks.
 4. After completing the 7-week program, we will monitor you progress at four different check-ins (Part 4).
-The check-ins will occur at 3, 6, 9, and 12 months since shortly before starting the Self-Compassion Reflection Program.
+The check-ins will occur at approximately 3, 6, 9, and 12 months since starting the Self-Compassion Reflection Program.
 During each scheduled check-in, you will be asked to complete a set of online questionnaires and a phone interview with a researcher (similar to the phone interview at Part 2).

 # <br>